awwright/jsonschemaparse/README.md

 If you need the reviver function, add a "reviver" property to the options.

-This library only parses, so there is no equivelant to `JSON5.stringify`.
+This library only parses, so there is no equivalent to `JSON5.stringify`.

+### JSONStream

 ### Clarinet.js